-Jenny specialises in assessing and treating young people aged 5 to 18 presenting with a range of mental health difficulties; specifically, anxiety disorders, obsessive compulsive disorder, depression, sleep difficulties, and anger and oppositional difficulties.
+Dr Jenny Draisey is a Clinical Psychologist based around Guildford, Surrey who works with children and young people (aged 5-18) and their families.
+She specialises in assessing and treating young people presenting with a range of mental health difficulties.
+These difficulties include anxiety disorders, obsessive-compulsive disorder, depression, sleep difficulties, and anger and oppositional difficulties.

 She works collaboratively with young people and families to set realistic and achievable goals aimed at improving mental well-being.
-Following this, young people are supported to understand their current cycles of behaviour and thinking styles (some of which may have become unhelpful to them) and learn new and more helpful coping strategies.
+Subsequently, young people are supported in understanding their current patterns of thinking and behaviour (some of which may have become unhelpful).
+Dr Draisey then helps young people to learn new and more helpful coping strategies.

 Jenny obtained her Doctorate in Clinical Psychology at Royal Holloway (University of London).
-Before qualifying, Jenny also completed both a Developmental Psychopathology Masters and a PhD in Psychology at the University of Reading, in which she focused on researching and identifying risk and maintenance factors for anxiety disorders in young people.
-She continues to have a keen interest in research, currently supporting the development of a preventative programme to improve psychological well-being in adults and young people.
+Before qualifying, Jenny also completed both a Developmental Psychopathology Masters and a PhD in Psychology at the University of Reading.
+She focused on researching and identifying risk and maintenance factors for anxiety disorders in young people.
+Jenny continues to have a keen research interest.
+She is currently supporting the development of a preventative programme that looks to improve psychological well-being in adults and young people.

 - Written reports available upon request at a negotiated fee.

 - Payment: by cheque or cash at the beginning of each session, or via bank transfer prior the session.